ibNez/Arcane-Realms/docs/love-design.md

 This document describes the end‑to‑end design for the LÖVE implementation of Arcane Realms.
-It covers module layout, networking, asset requirements, and build instructions so contributors can recreate the current Phaser client in native Lua.
+It covers module layout, networking, asset requirements, and build instructions so contributors can recreate the current client in native Lua.

 ## 1. Goals
 - Native desktop client using [LÖVE 11.x](https://love2d.org/) for rendering and input.